RickIsGone/sort-visualizer/README.md

 * Miracle sort

 # Time complexity
-Here i'll be listing every algorithm's time complexity, if you want to learn more about each algorithm you can access it by clicking the algorithm's name
+Here i'll be listing every algorithm's time complexity, if you want to learn more about each algorithm,
+you can access it by clicking the algorithm's name
 - ## [Quick sort](https://www.geeksforgeeks.org/time-and-space-complexity-analysis-of-quick-sort/)
   Best case: O(n log n)
   Average case: O(n log n)